CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    :lines: 407
    :lineno-start: 407

-Since, in practice, the poorest income group is going to be crowded out of the formal private sector, we are only going to optimize over the utility levels of the three income groups.
+Since, in practice, the poorest income group is going to be crowded out of the formal private sector, we are only going to optimize over the utility levels of the three richest income groups.
 For the sake of numerical simplicity, we are even going to take the lowest utility level as fixed, and allow only the two highest to vary (note that none of this is critical for convergence):

 .. literalinclude:: ../calibration/calib_main_func.py
    :language: python